Lee Odenwalder

 Lee Kenny Odenwalder is an Australian politician.
 He has been a Labor member of the South Australian House of Assembly since the 2010 election, representing Little Para until 2018 and Elizabeth thereafter.
+Odenwalder has announced his intention to step down from politics at the next state election in 2026.

+Early life and education

+Lee Kenny Odenwalder was born in London, England, and moved to Australia with his parents in 1981.
+He attended Fremont High School in Elizabeth Park (now merged into the larger Playford International College).
+He has an honours degree in history from the University of Adelaide.

+Career

+Early career

+Odenwalder managed a video store, then joined the South Australia Police and was based at Elizabeth.

 Odenwalder has been linked with the Shop, Distributive and Allied Employees Association (SDA).

-Odenwalder was born in London, England, and moved to Australia with his parents in 1981.
-He attended Fremont High School in Elizabeth Park (now merged into the larger Playford International College) and has an Honours degree in History from the University of Adelaide.
-He managed a video store, then joined the South Australia Police and was based at Elizabeth.
+Politics

+Odenwalder, a member of the South Australian Branch of the ALP, was elected to the South Australian House of Assembly in 2010.
+He first represented Little Para, and then, from the 2018 South Australian state election, has represented the newly-created seat of Elizabeth.

+He announced on 8 October 2025 that he would not be standing for election at the next state election in 2026, as after 16 years in politics it was time to "try something new".